Defining PMC’s Content Production Playbook Across Brands

 Over the years Koen and the PMC team have turned experiences launching and optimizing sites with WordPress VIP into a wealth of internal code libraries and best practices that are then applied across PMC’s family of brands and to any newly acquired sites.
 This extends far beyond common themes, plugins, and tools to include shared knowledge and processes as well.

 Reuse is a fundamental principle at PMC, where development on behalf of one brand is maximized for potential use across all of them.
 Koen explains, “We try to build each feature as a standalone component.
-And then if we need to use a similar feature on another site then we’ll turn it into an actual plug in, and we do have a shared plugin repository.
+If we need to use a similar feature on another site, then we’ll turn it into an actual plug in, and we do have a shared plugin repository.
 So our plugins are basically single features that are packaged up, and have reuse across all our sites.”

 This library of features includes granular elements like standard curation modules to display popular posts via various filters, and more complex sets of functionality, like PMC’s AMP integration.